icoretech/autopathcomment/README.md

 # AutoPathComment

-**AutoPathComment** is a Visual Studio Code extension that automatically inserts a comment at the top of your file with its **relative path** when you save.
-This can be useful for quickly identifying a file’s location, especially in large or multi-root workspaces.
+**AutoPathComment** is a Visual Studio Code extension that automatically inserts a comment at the top of your file with its **workspace-relative path** whenever you save.
+The path always lands immediately after any required shebangs or language directives so scripts keep working, while still giving you a quick breadcrumb to the file’s location.

 ## Features

 - **Auto-insertion of file path on Save**
-  Whenever you save a file in your workspace, AutoPathComment detects its relative path from the workspace root and inserts that path as a comment at the top of the file.
+  Whenever you save, AutoPathComment detects the file’s workspace-relative path and inserts it as a top-of-file comment.

 - **Supports Popular Languages**
-  The extension recognizes file extensions like .js, .ts, .py, .php, .java, .go, and more.
-It uses the appropriate comment syntax for each language (e.g., // for JavaScript, # for Python).
+  Ships with defaults for common extensions (.js, .ts, .py, .php, .java, .go, .rb, etc.) and uses the correct single-line comment token for each.
+You can extend or override this map in settings.

-- **Shebang Detection**
+- **Directive-aware insertion**
-  If a file has a shebang (e.g., #!/usr/bin/env python), the extension can optionally skip or insert the path comment *after* the shebang to avoid interfering with scripts.
+  Shebangs, Ruby magic comments (`# frozen_string_literal`, `# encoding`), Python `coding` declarations, and PHP opening tags are detected automatically.
+The comment is inserted right after that preamble so executables keep their required header.

 - **No Duplicate Comments**
-  The extension checks if the relative path comment is already present, so it doesn’t insert it again on subsequent saves.
+  The extension checks the insertion location before writing anything, so repeated saves keep the file tidy.

 ## Requirements

-- Visual Studio Code 1.104.0 or higher
+- Visual Studio Code 1.105.0 or higher
 - Node.js (for extension development, if building from source)

 ## Installation

-1. **From the VS Code Marketplace** (recommended):
-   - Search for "AutoPathComment" by publisher "icoretech" and install.

-2. **From a VSIX file**:
+1. **From a VSIX file** (current distribution):
-   1. Download the `autopathcomment-<version>.vsix` file (created by `vsce package`).
+   1. Download the latest `autopathcomment-<version>.vsix` from the Releases tab or build one locally with `npm run package`.
    2. In VS Code, press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) and select **Extensions: Install from VSIX...**.
    3. Select the downloaded `.vsix` file to install.

-3. **From Source**:
+2. **From Source**:
    1. Clone the repository or download it.
    2. Run `npm install`.
    3. Run `npm run package` or `vsce package` to create a `.vsix`.